 How to Make Pumpkin Spice Cookies Recipe

-Step 1: Cream the Butter and Sugars
+Step 1: Cream Butter, Sugar, and Spices

-Step 2: Add the Eggs and Vanilla
+Step 2: Add Eggs and Vanilla

-Step 3: Mix the Dry Ingredients
+Step 3: Combine Dry Ingredients

-Step 4: Combine Wet and Dry Ingredients
+Step 4: Slowly Incorporate Dry Ingredients

-Step 5: Chill the Dough and Prepare Sugar Coating
+Step 5: Chill the Dough

-Step 6: Shape, Coat, and Bake
+Step 6: Roll and Coat

 Pro Tips for Making Pumpkin Spice Cookies Recipe